 One motorcycle is stolen in the U.S. every 12 minutes*.
 Even more concerning is just 41 percent of those bikes were recovered.
 By following the strategies below, you can help prevent your ride from becoming a statistic.

-- At home, don’t park your motorcycle in easily visible locations.
-Whenever possible, park your motorcycle in a locked garage.
-If thieves don’t see your motorcycle, it won’t be an easy target.
-If you must park outside, cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it – that just announces to thieves what is hidden beneath the cover.
+- At home, when possible park your motorcycle in a locked garage.
+If thieves don’t see it, it won’t be an easy target.
+If you must park outside, cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it – that just announces to thieves what’s hidden beneath.

-- If you’re parking in a public lot, pick the safest spot.
-Park where you can easily see your motorcycle from a window or door or near a security camera.
+- When leaving your bike in a parking lot, pick the safest spot.
+Park near a security camera or where you can easily see your motorcycle from a window or door.
 At night, park in a well-lit portion of the lot.

 - Always remove your key from the ignition.
-It would take a thief less than 60 seconds to ride off with your motorcycle if you leave the key in the ignition.
+It would take a thief less than 60 seconds to ride off with your bike if you leave the key in it.

 - Use steering locks.
-Steering locks make maneuvering a motorcycle difficult, so your bike is less of an easy mark for thieves.
+They make maneuvering a motorcycle difficult, so thieves are less likely to take it.

 - Uniquely mark and then photograph your motorcycle.
-If your motorcycle is stolen, you will have identifying evidence to aid in the return of your bike.
+If it’s stolen, you will have identifying evidence to aid in its return.

-- Install an audible alarm system on your motorcycle.
-The alarm sounding will deter most thieves from actually taking your bike as well as alert you and others nearby that something is wrong.
+- Install an audible alarm.
+The alarm sounding will deter most thieves from actually taking your motorcycle, and it will alert you and others nearby that something is wrong.

 *Based on May, 2014 Data Analytics Forecast Report by National Insurance Crime Bureau (NICB).